Gynecol Oncol Rep

 Endometriosis is a condition wherein an ectopic layer of endometrial tissue arises in an extra-uterine location, often effecting significant pelvic pain and infertility.
 While very uncommon, there have been reported cases of endometriosis undergoing malignant transformation, frequently involving the ovaries and seldom in extra-gonadal regions.
 We recount a case depicting a 63 year-old woman who presented with an apparent inguinal hernia in 2017; she was ultimately diagnosed with a pelvic side wall clear cell carcinoma and attendant metastatic disease to the medial groin, which emanated from endometriosis.
 Malignant transformation of endometriosis identified in the pelvic side wall is a very rare finding.
 Nevertheless, oncologists should maintain a high index of suspicion in patients with a history of endometriosis or pelvic surgery.

 Women & Children

 Obstetrics & Gynecology

 Pathology & Laboratory Medicine

 Abaid, Lisa N; Cupp, John S; Chang, Miles; Beanes, Steven R; and Goldstein, Bram H, "Clear cell carcinoma of the pelvic side wall arising from endometriosis."
 (2018).
-Journal Articles and Abstracts.
+Articles, Abstracts, and Reports.
 612.